paolobrasolin/blog/_posts/2020-11-10-three-views-of-a-monad.lagda.md

 ---

-I once tried ~~proving~~ convincing myself of the equivalence of different monad implementations using Haskell and pseudocode.
+I once tried ~~proving~~ convincing myself of the equivalence of different implementations of a monad using Haskell and pseudocode.
 It was unconvincing and extremely tedious, so I gave up pretty soon.
-Now that I have some AGDA under my belt I can have my revenge.
+Now that I have some AGDA under my belt I can have some sweet revenge.

 Shout out to [Fosco](https://twitter.com/ququ7) for helping me iron out a few kinks in the proofs.